It happened again – another bucket list item that I can cross off my list! 😉

 Now it’s official!

 It’s been an amazing experience.
-If you considered signing up, do it.
-You’ll learn a lot, meet some great people, and won’t be able to stop smiling through-out.
+As I said, if you’re considering signing up, do it.
+You’ll learn a lot, meet great people, and won’t be able to stop smiling through-out.

 I have couple fun videos, taken by a fellow student (thank you, Tom! 🙂 ), that I’d like to share here.